 - Plan to buy enough seeds to sow them thickly.
 Inevitably, you’ll suffer some losses (bugs, birds, weather), and you can always thin later if you end up with an excess.

 - Pay careful attention to the number of days to maturity included in every catalog description.
-If your growing season has 85 predictable frost-free days, chances are you won't harvest a watermelon that needs 120 days to ripen.
-See Frost Charts.
+If your growing season has 85 predictable frost-free days, chances are you won’t harvest a watermelon that needs 120 days to ripen.
+The warmer the climate, the more frost-free days you’ll have.
+See our Frost Charts and Planting Calendar based on frost dates.

 - Avoid discounted seeds sold at chain stores.
 They probably haven’t been stored under ideal conditions, and you may find germination to be spotty.